Des Inv 22 - UC Berkeley

 We came across many ideas, but the push/pull mechanism was very appealing to us due to its simplicity and the room it left us to innovate and implement our own ideas.

 Our first iteration of the inchworm was a simple and non motorized prototype that used cardboard and toothpicks.
+The vehicle had to be hand maneoeuvred in order to operate.

 Having a physical model allowed us to explore further the moving mechanism as well as challenges we may experience along the way.